menu

 Real Estate Prices & Overview

-The average rental price in Genessee is currently $1,469, based on NeighborhoodScout's exclusive analysis.
-The average rental cost in this neighborhood is higher than 62.2% of the neighborhoods in Louisiana.
+The average rental price in Genessee is currently $1,248, based on NeighborhoodScout's exclusive analysis.
+Rents here are currently lower in price than 62.9% of Louisiana neighborhoods.

-Genessee is a suburban neighborhood (based on population density) located in Hammond, Louisiana.
+Genessee is a rural neighborhood (based on population density) located in Hammond, Louisiana.

 Genessee real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) single-family homes and apartment complexes/high-rise apartments.
 Most of the residential real estate is occupied by a mixture of owners and renters.
 Many of the residences in the Genessee neighborhood are established but not old, having been built between 1970 and 1999.
 A number of residences were also built between 2000 and the present.